What are Atlas Resistance Piers?

 Atlas Resistance Piles, also known as push piles or jacked piles, are commonly used to remediate structural settlement.
 Resistance Piles are hydraulically driven to competent load-bearing strata.
 The structure as the pile advances in the ground induces a reaction force.
-Once the pile has been installed to desired capacity, the pile is connected to the footing by the installation of retrofit brackets, concrete haunch on needle beam.
+Once the pile has been installed to desired capacity, the pile is connected to the footing by the installation of retrofit brackets.

 Atlas Resistance Pier Applications